Rookout/docs/docs/server-selection.md

 Choose instances according to their source code repositories.

 **Other Filters**:\
-Filter your instances by [labels](projects-labels.md) that were defined during the Rookout SDK installation.
-Choose instances with a specific hostname, labels, process, IP, etc…
+Filter your instances by [labels](projects-labels.md) that were manually defined during the Rookout SDK setup, Filter by a specific hostname, label, process, IP, etc…

 Now, you can see the instances you will debug on the next debug session,\